The card for The Guided Ones is the Wheel Of Fortune. It is a card of destiny, of being at a turning point with a vision.

 And he's clearly looking for the girl he met in the first scene.

-consider this to be a good reason to abandon a wife and family.
+Allen does not consider this to be a good reason to abandon a wife and family.
 Dryden taunts Allen some more but does make the point that Allen's father is more interesting than Meiden (who only counts money and never went adventuring).

 Back on earth Amano and Yukari are visiting Hitomi's mother hoping for news.
 There is none, but Hitomi's mother is strangely calm and unworried about her.

-flies on as attempts to repair Scherazade are made.
+The Crusade flies on as attempts to repair Scherazade are made.

 Back to the story and Allen's father meets an old man named Isaac.